 Assistant Vice President for Strategic Initiatives

-Monique Field joined MSU in October 2011.
-Prior to joining MSU, Field was an attorney for Wiener Associates, a governmental affairs law firm.
+Monique Field-Foster joined MSU in October 2011.
+Prior to joining MSU, Field-Foster was an attorney for Wiener Associates, a governmental affairs law firm.
 She joined the firm in 2007 after serving as director of governmental affairs for the Michigan Department of Management and Budget.
-Prior to that, Field served as deputy director of legislative affairs in the office of Governor Jennifer Granholm and as a criminal policy adviser to the Michigan House of Representatives.
+Prior to that, Field-Foster served as deputy director of legislative affairs in the office of Governor Jennifer Granholm and as a criminal policy adviser to the Michigan House of Representatives.
 She has a Bachelor of Science in resource development and environmental communication from MSU and a law degree from Thomas M. Cooley Law School.

-Lori Dahlstrom joined MSU in 2007, serving as executive staff assistant to the vice president for finance and operations and treasurer (now the Office of the Senior Vice President for Administrative Services).
-Dahlstrom joined the OVPGA staff in March 2013.
-She provides scheduling and administrative support for the vice president and the director of community relations for East Lansing and Lansing.
+Lori Dahlstrom joined MSU in 2007 as executive assistant to the vice president for finance and operations and treasurer (now the Office of the Executive Vice President for Administrative Services).
+Dahlstrom joined the OVPGA staff in March 2013 where she provides executive support to the vice president and the assistant vice president for state affairs, as well as overseeing daily operations of the office.
 Before coming to MSU, Dahlstrom was executive assistant to the president and CEO of Delta Dental Plans of Michigan, Ohio, and Indiana.
 She holds an Associate Degree in applied science from Lansing Community College.

 Stacey Patton joined MSU in August 2005.
 Patton began as the receptionist, then as an administrative assistant, and now serves as the OVPGA fiscal officer.
 Patton also provides backup clerical support for the MSU and Detroit offices.
 She has worked in the clerical field for more than 20 years.
 Prior to coming to MSU, Patton worked for the Wayne County Sheriff and Mental Health Department.

 Marina Scott joined MSU in December 2011.
-Scott provides scheduling and administrative support for both the assistant vice president for state affairs and the assistant vice president for strategic initiatives.
-Before coming to MSU, she was an administrative assistant at Michigan Millers Insurance Company and was the executive assistant at Lansing Economic Area Partnership.
+Scott provides scheduling and administrative support for the assistant vice president for community relations and the assistant vice president for strategic initiatives.
+Before coming to MSU, she was an administrative assistant at Michigan Millers Insurance Company and was an executive assistant at Lansing Economic Area Partnership.